-Further, this bill requires all county veterans affairs officers to complete an initial training course and be issued accreditation through the department within 90 days of their appointment.
-The Secretary will establish all comprehensive training courses and annual recertification requirements, which will be administered by the department.
-Currently, county veterans affairs officers must be issued accreditation within one year and may undertake training or gain accreditation through the department or through an accredited national veterans' service organization.
+Further, this bill requires all county veterans' affairs officers to complete an initial training course and be issued accreditation through the department within 90 days of their appointment.
+The secretary of the department will establish all comprehensive training courses and annual recertification requirements, which will be administered by the department.
 To accomplish this, the department anticipates the need for 5 additional FTEs for total personnel costs of \$215,617 and other operating expenses associated with these FTEs of \$75,000 for training materials, software licenses, and consulting from subject matter experts.
-This would increase recurring General Fund expenditures by \$290,617 a year beginning in FY 2020-21 and nonrecurring General Fund expenditures by \$10,500 in FY 2020-21.
-This will result in a total General Fund expenditure increase of \$301,117 in FY 2020-21.
+This requirement would increase recurring General Fund expenditures by \$290,617 a year beginning in FY 2020-21 and nonrecurring General Fund expenditures by \$10,500 in FY 2020-21, for a total expenditure increase of \$301,117 in FY 2020-21 to provide the required training.